Allen S. Cutts

-Allen Sherrod Cutts (December 4, 1826 – March 17, 1896) was an American soldier who served as a colonel of artillery in the American Civil War, fighting for the Confederacy.
+Allen Sherrod Cutts (December 4, 1826 – March 17, 1896) was an American military leader, militia leader, farmer, and politician.
+He was a Mexican-American War veteran, who served as a colonel of artillery in the American Civil War, fighting for the Confederate States Army.

-Pre-War
+Early life and pre-war

-Cutts was born in Pulaski County, Georgia, on December 4, 1826.
+Cutts was born on December 4, 1826, in Pulaski County, Georgia.
 He was the twelfth and last child of Major Cutts, a farmer born in North Carolina, and Elizabeth Linsey Cutts, born in Indiana.
-Raised on his father's farms, he received a basic education before serving in the Mexican–American War as a sergeant in an artillery unit, from 1846 to 1848.
+Raised on his father's farms, he received a basic education.

+He served in the Mexican–American War as a sergeant in an artillery unit, from 1846 to 1848.
 Serving under Winfield Scott, he fought in both the Battle of Vera Cruz and the Battle of Cerro Gordo.
 After returning from the war he became a merchant in Oglethorpe, Georgia, moving to Americus in 1854.
 On December 17, 1854, Cutts married Fannie O. Brown of Monroe County, Georgia.
 They had six children: Claude, Clarence, Earnest, Allen, Inez and Eldridge.
 Outside of his business as a merchant, Cutts was a member of both the Freemasons and the Oddfellows.
 In 1861, he was a brigadier general for the Georgia Militia 2nd Brigade.